Mass Customization – A Viable Option for Small Manufacturers

 Collecting data about the specifications of the custom products that customers have ordered allows for identifying more popular combinations.
 These can then be turned into standard offerings which translate into a competitive advantage.

 Offering unique products with value added by the customers themselves is a surefire way to create a memorable purchasing experience.
 Add to that short lead times and good prices and you will have a recipe for great customer retention.

 - Mass customization is a mixed mode of manufacturing consisting of characteristics from both mass production and make-to-order production modes.

-- Employing mass customization can ensure a lower cost per unit than building traditionally tailor-made products while still providing a fair amount of customization options.
+- Employing mass customization can ensure a low cost per unit compared to traditionally tailor-made products while still providing a fair amount of customization options.